Instrument: Tone holes and key system

 When comparing a modern clarinet and a recorder, the first thing that obviously is different (next to the colour of the wood and the size) is the clarinet's key system.
-It looks rather complicated and that is in fact the case.
-Short and long levers, blocks, axes and tubes move long and short keys, having pads in the end.
+It looks rather complicated and it sure is.
+Short and long levers, blocks, axes and tubes move long and short keys, which having pads in the end covering tone holes.
 Some even interact in complex ways.

-For somebody who does not play the clarinet (or the oboe or bassoon which have got a very similar system), it appears to be confusing, and many players, too, couldn't definitely say which keys would go which way when they play a certain note.
+For somebody who does not play the clarinet (or the oboe or bassoon which have got a very similar system), it appears to be confusing, and many players, too, couldn't definitely say which keys would open in detail when they play a certain note.
 We players have just learned how to do the fingering, and we do that now without much thinking about it.

 As we discuss it, you will find there are indeed "fingers only" solutions at least when closing upper tone holes, when playing the smaller clarinets like Eb-flat and B-flat.
 But you can't do this with all holes for three reasons:

-- the larger tone holes should be large, too wide for normal fingers,
+- the larger tone holes should be large, too wide for normal finger tips,

-- (and most importantly) you would need more than ten fingers to operate the instrument - I will show you why further down; and this is unique with clarinets.
+- (and most importantly) you would need more than ten fingers to operate the instrument - you will see why that is below; and this is unique for clarinets.